👀 Are you into gravel bikes? We have something for you - we manufacture certified high-end gravel bikes.

 The monastery

-Mid-morning you reach Alcobaça and lock the bikes outside the Mosteiro de Santa Maria, founded in 1153 by D. Afonso Henriques and listed as a UNESCO World Heritage Site in 1989.
+Mid-morning you reach Alcobaça and lock the bikes outside the Mosteiro de Santa Maria, founded in the 12th century by D. Afonso Henriques and listed as a UNESCO World Heritage Site in 1989.
 The nave is unornamented and cold even in July.
 The tombs of Pedro I and Inês de Castro face each other across the transept.
 The kitchen has a stone channel of water running through the floor, diverted from the Alcoa.
-From there it is a short roll behind the church to the Jardim do Amor, set where the Alcoa and the Baça meet, then up to the Castelo de Alcobaça for the view over the red-tiled roofs.
+From there it is a short roll behind the church to where the Alcoa and the Baça meet at the edge of the town park.
 This is the cultural half of the day, and it ends where lunch begins.

 Lunch at Maria José